microsoft/hands-on-lab-functions/docs/workshop.md

 ### Azure Functions : Let's practice

-At this stage in our scenario, the goal is to upload an Audio into the Storage Account inside the `audios` container.
+At this stage in our scenario, the goal is to upload an audio into the Storage Account inside the `audios` container.
 To achieve this, an Azure Function will be used as an API to upload the audio file with a unique `GUID` name to your storage account.

+<div class="task" data-title="Tasks">

-For this step you will create an `Azure Function` with a POST `HTTP Trigger` and a `Blob Output Binding` to upload the file to the storage account.
+> Create an `Azure Function` with a POST `HTTP Trigger` and a `Blob Output Binding` to upload the file to the storage account.
 The Blob Output Binding will use a `binding expression` to generate a unique `GUID` name for the file.

-<div class="task" data-title="Tasks">

-> Make sure to create an Azure Function App project with:
 >
-> - The `func` CLI tool
-> - .NET 8 using the isolated mode
+> Use the `func` CLI tool and .NET 8 using the isolated mode to create this Azure Function

 </div>